MicrosoftDocs/architecture-center/docs/example-scenario/analytics/optimize-inventory-forecast-demand-content.md

 ### Performance efficiency

 -   If the input data is large, consider using [Ray Dataset](https://docs.ray.io/en/latest/data/dataset.html) along with Ray framework.
-Ray datasets provide distributed data transformations on a variety of file formats and are easily integrated with other Ray libraries and applications.
+Ray datasets provide distributed data transformations on various file formats and are easily integrated with other Ray libraries and applications.

 -   If Azure Data Factory Mapping Data Flows is used for ETL, please follow performance and tuning guide for mapping Data Flows to optimize your data pipeline and ensure that your data flows meet your performance benchmarks.